MyroG/Portable-Panel/README.md

 2) Attach the `PortablePanelPickupModule` script next to the VRCPickup component. the `Portable Panel Reference` field should point towards the `Portable Panel` component added in step 1.
 3) The `PortablePanel` script has a `Panel` field, make sure that field points towards your panel.

-### Android Smartphone
+### Smartphones

 ![Parameters](https://github.com/MyroG/Portable-Panel/blob/main/_Doc/Android.PNG)

-The prefab `AndroidPanelModule` adds an overlay so the Panel can easily be opened and closed on Android devices, it adds a screen space canvas with a button, the android panel can be customized if needed.
+The prefab `AndroidPanelModule` adds an overlay so the Panel can easily be opened and closed on mobile devices (Android and IOS), it adds a screen space canvas with a button, the overlay can be customized if needed.
-I would recommend to add it into your scene so Android users can open the panel on their device, the field `Portable Panel Instance` needs to reference your panel.
+I would recommend to add it into your scene so mobile users can open the panel on their device, the field `Portable Panel Instance` needs to reference your panel.

 You'll notice that the "Canvas" GameObject attached as a child is turned off by default, it should be off by default, this is to ensure that the canvas doesn't get shown on the VRChat loading screen.

+That prefab also works on IOS, ignore the bad naming scheme of that prefab.

 ### Tutorial for players in your world